bitnami/containers/bitnami/hubble-relay/README.md

-# Bitnami package for Hubble Relay
+# Bitnami Secure Image for Hubble Relay

 ## What is Hubble Relay?